wojbrown/esds-github-sandbox/README.md

 If you are interested in using an application instead of the command line to operate git commands, you can download [Github Desktop](https://desktop.github.com/) for Windows/macOS

+There are even more commands that can handy to learn for specific cases, [more information here](https://github.com/git-tips/tips)

 ### Conflicts
 It is possible for a conflict to occur if two people are modifying the same lines in the same file at the same time.
 A conflict occurs when Git cannot automatically determine which change should take priority.
 A conflict marks the file and prevents a proper merge from occuring.
 Git will prompt the developers to fix changes to conflict before attempting to merge again